johndoe31415/listenwicht/README.md

   - The recipients of the mail are all added as BCC.
   - The mail is sent via a SMTP connection to `127.0.0.1`.

-Note that the example contains a third version which is slightly different in that the `From` address equates to the mailing list address.
+Note that the example contains a third list which is slightly different in that the `Reply-To` address equates to the mailing list address.
 This has the effect that any reply automatically goes to all participants of the mailing list.
 In contrast, a reply on the first or seconds list only goes to the original sender.

 ## Usage: listenwicht setup